 Every single case is unique.
 If alimony is something you are pursuing, you should speak with our Georgia family law attorneys.

 Child custody matters can be very stressful for everyone involved.
 Our Georgia family law attorneys want to be sure that you are represented well when custody is being deliberated.
 While we will be there for you to help make sure that the end result reflects what we believe to be fair for you, at the end of the day custody is going to be based on what is best for the children.

 There are several different outcomes to custody agreements.
 There might be one person who has sole custody of the children, the parties may have joint physical custody and the children will spend even time with them, or one parent might have physical custody while both parents have legal custody.
 Legal custody means that you can help make decisions about education, medical decisions, and extracurricular activities.

 Again, the judge is going to work in the best interest of the children.
-You might be worried if they’re going to favor one party over the other.
+You might be worried if he or she will favor one party over the other.
 It does not work like that.
 Factors such as what housing each party has, the finances of each party, their relationship to the child, and more go into determining how custody is going to be granted.

 Child support is a very complicated matter in family law.
 It is enforced through the law, which means you cannot be late for payments or skip payments.
 You can get into serious legal trouble if that happens.
 Every case of child support is going to be different.
-To ensure that the results are fair, you need to work with our Georgia family law attorneys.
 An agreement will be met based on custody, finances, and more.
-We want to ensure that it is both fair to your children and to yourself.
+Our Georgia family law attorneys will work to ensure that it is both fair to your children and to yourself.